-I wrote and released this essay during the pre-order campaign for The Yoga of Strength.
+I wrote and released this Reflection during the pre-order campaign for The Yoga of Strength.
 It is about karma.
 I hope you enjoy!

 When we fight with someone, we’re exercising judgment over them.
 We’re saying, “what this person is doing is wrong,” in some form or another.
 The corollary to this is that what we are doing is right.
 We think ourselves better than another person.
 Judgment is a process of othering, of separation.

 It’s a trite notion that kids fight.
 When we’re new to the world, we often single each other out for ridicule.
 We laugh at each other for perceived weaknesses and foibles.
 The armourless child rarely knows to not take it personally, only to retaliate in kind.
 The next time the victor is down, the victim knows that their moment has arrived.
 Or to simply take up the mantle of bully and go after someone weaker.